-Accommodation for expats moving to Libya is usually organized by an employer/sponsor.
-Depending on the company, they may opt to put you in one of the expat compounds usually situated just outside the main city, or they may choose rather to give you an allowance with which you can select your own accommodation.
+Accommodation for expats moving to Libya is usually organised by an employer or sponsor.
+Depending on the company, they may opt to put all employees in one of the expat compounds usually situated just outside the main city, or they may choose rather to give employees an allowance with which they can select their own accommodation.
 Although expats can rent a villa or an apartment from a Libyan landlord within city limits, they should be mindful to make sure that all appliances, structural components and amenities are in order.
 Libyan landlords can prove neglectful once they’ve received the annual payment up front.

 The expat compounds are great options for families given the on-site facilities, security and presence of other children.
 They also cultivate a sense of camaraderie among fellow foreigners who have moved abroad.

 Does Libya have a reliable healthcare system, or should I consider looking abroad for treatment?

 Due to Libya’s long-time international sanctions, the country’s healthcare system was forced to develop without any type of global influence.
 As a result, facilities are not up to par, and hospitals are often understaffed and ill-equipped.
-It is highly recommended to seek treatment for serious complications abroad – so expats should engage the services of a health insurance provider that covers emergency evacuation procedures.
+It is highly recommended to seek treatment for serious complications abroad – so expats should engage the services of a health insurance provider that covers emergency evacuation procedures is best.
 There are some private clinics manned predominately by expats that have elevated levels of care, but again, these are not prepared to handle grave situations.

 What do I need to get a business visa in Libya?